Pinyin: Development

-Hanyu Pinyin was designed by a group of mostly Chinese linguists, including Wang Li, Lu Zhiwei, Li Jinxi, Luo Changpei, as well as Zhou Youguang (1906–2017), an economist by trade, as part of a Chinese government project in the 1950s.
+Hanyu Pinyin was designed by a group of mostly Chinese linguists, including Wang Li, Lu Zhiwei, Li Jinxi, Luo Changpei, as well as Zhou Youguang (1906–2017), an economist by profession, as part of a Chinese government project in the 1950s.
 Zhou, often called "the father of pinyin", worked as a banker in New York when he decided to return to China to help rebuild the country after the People's Republic was established.
 Earlier attempts to romanize Chinese writing were mostly abandoned in 1944.
 Zhou became an economics professor in Shanghai, and when the Ministry of Education created the Committee for the Reform of the Chinese Written Language in 1955, Premier Zhou Enlai assigned him the task of developing a new romanization system, despite the fact that he was not a linguist by trade.

-Hanyu Pinyin incorporated different aspects from existing systems, including Gwoyeu Romatzyh (1928) Latinxua Sin Wenz (1931) and the diacritics from bopomofo (1918).
+Hanyu Pinyin incorporated different aspects from existing systems, including Gwoyeu Romatzyh (1928), Latinxua Sin Wenz (1931), and the diacritics from bopomofo (1918).
 "I'm not the father of pinyin", Zhou said years later; "I'm the son of pinyin.
 It's [the result of] a long tradition from the later years of the Qing dynasty down to today.
 But we restudied the problem and revisited it and made it more perfect."

 An initial draft was authored in January 1956 by Ye Laishi, Lu Zhiwei and Zhou Youguang.
 A revised Pinyin scheme was proposed by Wang Li, Lu Zhiwei and Li Jinxi, and became the main focus of discussion among the group of Chinese linguists in June 1956, forming the basis of Pinyin standard later after incorporating a wide range of feedback and further revisions.
 The first edition of Hanyu Pinyin was approved and officially adopted at the Fifth Session of the 1st National People's Congress on 11 February 1958.
 It was then introduced to primary schools as a way to teach Standard Chinese pronunciation and used to improve the literacy rate among adults.

 Despite its formal promulgation, pinyin did not become widely used until after the tumult of the Cultural Revolution.
 In the 1980s, students were trained in pinyin from an early age, learning it in tandem with characters or even before.

 During the height of the Cold War the use of pinyin system over Wade–Giles and Yale romanizations outside of China was regarded as a political statement or identification with the mainland Chinese government.
 Beginning in the early 1980s, Western publications addressing mainland China began using the Hanyu Pinyin romanization system instead of earlier romanization systems; this change followed the Joint Communiqué on the Establishment of Diplomatic Relations between the United States and China in 1979.
 In 2001, the Chinese government issued the National Common Language Law, providing a legal basis for applying pinyin.
 The current specification of the orthography is GB/T 16159–2012.